hashicorp/vault/website/source/api/system/generate-root.html.md

 generation attempt can take place at a time.
 One (and only one) of `otp` or `pgp_key` are required.

+Note: `otp` can be empty, in which case an OTP of suitable length will be generated for you, which is recommended.
+Future versions of Vault will remove the need to set this parameter at all.

 | Method   | Path                         | Produces               |
 | :------- | :--------------------------- | :--------------------- |
 | `PUT`    | `/sys/generate-root/attempt` | `200 application/json` |

 ### Parameters

-- `otp` `(string: <required-unless-pgp>)` – Specifies a base64-encoded 16-byte
+- `otp` `(string: <required-unless-pgp>)` – Set, but leave this value blank, to have Vault generate a suitable OTP and return it.
-  value.
-The raw bytes of the token will be XOR'd with this value before being returned to the final unseal key provider.

 - `pgp_key` `(string: <required-unless-otp>)` – Specifies a base64-encoded PGP
   public key.
 The raw bytes of the token will be encrypted with this value